hashicorp/design-system/website/docs/components/breadcrumb/partials/guidelines/guidelines.md

 #### Toggle and menu

-The truncated menu will include all of the hidden breadcrumb items.
+The truncated menu will include all of the hidden Breadcrumb Items.
 Clicking on the toggle or using `enter` or `spacebar` will open the truncated menu.

 ![Example of the spacing of used in a truncated menu](/assets/components/breadcrumb/breadcrumb-truncated-dropdown.png =366x*)